castacks/AirStack/docs/README.md

 It is maintained by the [AirLab](https://theairlab.org) at Carnegie Mellon University's Robotics Institute.

 Please head to our [Getting Started](https://docs.theairlab.org/user_guide/getting_started/) page to start.

+Head to the User Guide to get started

+TODO:

+Add an image GIF or video here